 Mentored by dedicated faculty who are active in the field, you tackle real-world projects and issues using industry-standard digital tools in UFV's networked studios and labs.
 You have many opportunities to engage with the creative industry through special events, guest lectures, study tours, field trips, workshops, practica, and mentorship opportunities.
 You also engage with the larger creative community at department events such as exhibitions, an annual portfolio show, open houses, and industry nights.

 When you graduate, you are ready to launch a career in the creative industry or pursue a master's degree in the arts or a complementary discipline.

-With the decline of print media, the demand for traditional graphic designers is softening.
-But exponential growth in the digital media sector is creating openings for web designers, multimedia artists, information architects, user experience or user interface designers, and other visual influencers.
+With the decline of print, the demand for designed experiences that span all media is increasing.
+More and more businesses and organizations are hiring designers for in-house positions to manage their brands.
+Exponential growth in the digital media sector is creating openings for web designers, user experience or user interface designers, and other visual influencers.

-Mastering additional skills such as illustration, photography, video editing, animation, copywriting, and public speaking can open additional employment opportunities.
-With experience, designers with a BFA may progress to management positions such as senior designer, art director, or creative director.
+Mastering skills such as photography, motion graphics, interactive design, marketing, copywriting, and public speaking can open additional job prospects.
+With experience and more education, designers may progress to leadership positions such as senior designer, art director, or creative director.